bxparks/bigquery-schema-generator/README.md

 It is possible that each JSON record line contains only a partial subset of the total possible columns in the data set.
-The order of the columns in the BQ schema will then be in order that each column was first *seen* by the script:
+The order of the columns in the BQ schema will then be the order that each column was first *seen* by the
+script:

 ```bash
 $ generate-schema --preserve_input_sort_order